Nicole-favela/Netflix-clone/README.md

 - User authentication
 -  Intuitive Netflix like movie layout by popularity & genre
 - Profile page
-- Ability to add movies to your list
+- Ability to add or remove movies from your list
+- Youtube video player to watch trailers and clips